barometz/ringbuf/README.md

   The tests for Container aren't as well organized as they could be either.
 - Needs more ~~cowbell~~ `noexcept`
 - Moved-from RingBuf instances can't be reused.
+- The iterator is not std::random_access_iterator, which is a slightly dubious but plausible fit.

 ### NOT TODO
 What won't it do?